-This score is much like a credit rating, only instead of determining loan eligibility, it determines the ease with which your email campaigns reach their intended contacts.
+The sender score is much like a credit rating only instead of determining loan eligibility, it determines the ease with which your email campaigns reach their intended contacts.
 A bad sender score is, historically, the number one reason your email campaign never reaches the inbox.

 When it comes to sending a B2B marketing campaign to a purchased list, your sender reputation can be the difference between reaching the inbox or the spam folder.
-But how do you know what your sender score is?
+Follow these 5 steps and protect your sender score reputation.

 1. Get Your Sender Score